yantonov/clj-leftist-heap/README.md

 This data structure allow you to extract minimal element, insert element with o(log(n)) speed like usual binary heap but also to merge two heaps in o(log(n)) time.

-This repository contains pure functional implementation of leftist heap in clojure.
+This repository contains purely functional implementation of leftist heap in clojure.

 ## License